19hours/sg-statutes/Acts/Stamp Duties Act.md

 $10

+Exemption:

-Exemption:Any lease or agreement for a lease referred to in paragraph (a) or (c) executed on or after 1st April 2003 where the average rent and other consideration calculated for a whole year does not exceed $1,000.
+Any lease or agreement for a lease referred to in paragraph (a) or (c) executed on or after 1st April 2003 where the average rent and other consideration calculated for a whole year does not exceed $1,000.

 9